mpeters2/PsychoJL.jl/docs/src/Colors.md

 You can pass a string, an integer vector, or a floating point vector as a color.
 Keep in mind that the values you pass must be legal in the color space.
-For example, if you set the color space to `rgba255` and try to set the color using a floating point vector, it will cause an error.\
+For example, if you set the color space to `rgba255` and try to set the color using a floating point vector, it will throw an error.\
+\
 Strings are legal in all cases.

 ##### When the color space is rgb255 or rgba255...
-String inputs will be accepted (see [Colors.jl](https://github.com/JuliaGraphics/Colors.jl/blob/master/src/names_data.jl)) for a list of color names.
+String inputs will be accepted (see [Colors.jl](https://github.com/JuliaGraphics/Colors.jl/blob/master/src/names_data.jl) for a list of color names).\
+\
 Integer Vectors with a length of 3 (RGB) or a length of 4 (RGBA) will also be accepted.
 If the length is 3, alpha (opacity) is assumed to be 255 (100%).

 Example: